 High Green to Brown: at least three months

-Brown to Black: at least one year*
+Brown to Black: at least nine months*

 *For Juniors, Teens and Adults, Brown Belt is divided into three degrees.
 A student must spend at least three months training at each degree of Brown Belt.
 For our younger students – Dragons – a student must spend at least four months at Brown Belt before earning Dragon Black Belt.